tempranova/turtlerp/README.md

 Tests

+- Testing on removing duplicate names (use Ashkir again)
+- Text getting hidden width-wise by scrolling bar in description
+- Sometimes new name isn't appearing right away (not updated when open?) -- requires a target or mouseover to get updated currently?

 Bugs

-- Map icons for users stay on map when entering a new zone
-- Doing a Drunk text decode on your own description
-- titles replaced on descriptions when a new at a glance is opened
-- Text getting hidden width-wise by scrollign bar in description
-- Lua errors in emotes (invalid option in "format")
-- % signs not output in emote

 - Color pick is sometimes connected to other color picker instances
 - Not disabled in BGs
 - Custom colors for emotes get overwritten
+- Slight adjustment in PvP text padding/spacing when icon added while PvP enabled

 Next Up

-- Showing data for anywhere on the map

-After beta

 - Adding relationships/status tab
-- Slight adjustment in PvP text padding/spacing when icon added while PvP enabled
-- Showing class colors in /say (harder than it seems!
-Maybe just use Shagu instead)
+- Adding RP style tab

 ### Recently Done